 The following exams must also be taken to become licensed: The National Opticianry Competency Examination (NOCE) given by the American Board of Opticianry (ABO), the National Contact Lens Registry Examination (NCLRE) given by the National Contact Lens Examiners (NCLE) and a Hawaii Professional and Vocational license (PVL).
 The Hawaii PVL must be renewed every two years, and the NOCE and NCLRE must be renewed every three years to stay current.
 Hawaii does not have license reciprocity with any other state.

 Optician Certification Training Programs in Hawaii

 Another requirement to become an optician in Hawaii is to complete either an apprenticeship or an optician educational training program.
 You must have a high school diploma or GED for either option.
 Dispensing optician apprenticeships in Hawaii involve working as an optician for two years under the supervision of a licensed optician, optometrist, or physician.
 If you are more of a hands-on learner rather than a visual or auditory learner, an apprenticeship is probably the best option for you.

 If you would rather complete an educational program, there currently are no programs offered in Hawaii that are accredited by the Commission on Opticianry Accreditation (COA).
 However, you still do have options.
 You could complete your training and become licensed in another state before practicing in Hawaii.
-You could also complete an opticianry program online.
+You could also complete an optician program online.

 Penn Foster College offers an optician exam prep career diploma program that can be taken online at the student’s pace.
 This program is usually completed in less than a year.
 The coursework covered in this program includes optical terminology and anatomy, contact lens dispensing, business English and optician math.
 Students in this program also get to complete an externship.